silabs-EricZhao/How-to-improve-the-power-consumption-of-LDC-on-BDR4261A/README.md

 - Reduce the sleep current
 - Reduce the Rx on time

-## Creat a Long preamble duty cycle example project and configure
+## Creat a Long preamble duty cycle example project and configure it
 1. Start Simplicity Studio V5
 2. Go to **Project**->**New**->**Silicon Labs Wizard...**
 3. Choose the board or device, select the SDK version V3.2.1, and then choose the **NEXT**.